 Yes and no. Employees who are members of workplace pension schemes will benefit from employer contributions into their pot.
 Being self-employed you will miss out on employer contributions and will need to establish your own personal pension arrangements.

-However, the self-employed still benefit from the same tax advantages associated to pensions as an employed individual.
-Pensions are extremely tax efficient as they qualify for tax relief at your marginal rate of income tax.
+However, the self-employed still benefit from the same tax advantages on personal contributions as an employed individual.
+As mentioned, pensions are extremely tax efficient as they qualify for tax relief at your marginal rate of income tax.

-For example, if you’re a sole trader paying basic rate tax of 20%, if you made a pension contribution of £800 the pension provider would automatically gross this up to £1,000 (you would still need to declare this on your Self Assessment).
+For example, if you’re a sole trader paying basic rate tax of 20%, if you made a pension contribution of £800 the pension provider would automatically gross this up to £1,000 (you would still need to declare this on your Self Assessment tax return).

 For a director of a limited company you could set it up so your company pays into your pension and those contributions are treated as a business expense for tax purposes.